hexarobi/NovaScript/README.md

+# Warning
+You will see 2 NovaScript files DONT put the .lua file in the Lua Script folder, this file is for fixing a mistake i made

 # NovaScript
 A fun trolling script for Gta v mod Stand with lots of self, vehicle, weapons, trolling and player vehicle options